inertiajs/inertia/CONTRIBUTING.md

 ### How the Test Setup Works

-All adapters share the same Node.js test server and the same Playwright test suites.
-The only difference is which adapter’s test app is served.
+All adapters use the same Node.js backend and Playwright test suite.
+The only difference is which adapter's test app is served.

 ```
 tests/app/server.js         Shared Node.js backend